Christ Came to Save Sinners:

 After God created the earth, plants, heavenly objects (the sun, moon, and stars), and animals, He created man (humans) on the sixth day of Creation (Genesis 1:26–27).
 Man is unique compared to animals since “God created man in His own image” (Genesis 1:27).
 God formed Adam, the first man, from the dust of the ground (Genesis 2:7).
 Later that day, God made Eve, the first woman, from Adam’s side (Genesis 2:22).

-God created Adam and Eve to have a right relationship with Him (Genesis 3:8).
+God created Adam and Eve with a right relationship with Himself (Genesis 3:8).
 He told them to have children, spread over the earth, and rule over the earth and all the animals (Genesis 1:28).
 At the end of the sixth day, God said that His entire creation was “very good” (Genesis 1:31).

 What happened to God’s “very good” creation?

-God created Satan as one of the angels (Colossians 1:16).
-Satan sinned by rebelling against God through pride (1 Timothy 3:6).
+God created Satan as one of the angels (Colossians 1:16), and Satan sinned by rebelling against God through pride (1 Timothy 3:6).
 Furthermore, Satan persuaded one-third of God’s created angels to sin by rebellion too (Revelation 12:4).
 To sin means to disobey God in thought, word, or action.

-Appearing as a serpent in the Garden of Eden (Genesis 3), Satan tempted and deceived Eve into disobeying God’s command to not eat from the Tree of the Knowledge of Good and Evil (Genesis 2:16–17; 3:1–6).
-After Eve sinned, she gave the tree’s fruit to Adam who also sinned by eating it (Genesis 3:6).
+In the Garden of Eden, Satan embodied a serpent and then tempted and deceived Eve into disobeying God’s command not to eat from the Tree of the Knowledge of Good and Evil (Genesis 2:16–17; 3:1–6).
+After Eve sinned, she gave the tree’s fruit to Adam, who also sinned by eating it (Genesis 3:6).
 Adam listened to Eve and then sinned (Genesis 3:17), yet he was not deceived (1 Timothy 2:14).

 Adam and Eve’s disobedience dramatically changed their relationship with God and their whole being (Genesis 3:7–13).
-Adam and Eve were created naked (Genesis 2:25); but after they sinned, their newly acquired knowledge made them aware that nakedness is shameful.
+Adam and Eve were created naked (Genesis 2:25), but after they sinned, their newly acquired knowledge made them aware that nakedness is shameful.
 Consequently, they sewed fig leaves to clothe themselves (Genesis 3:7).
 They also suffered spiritual death, which broke their right relationship with God, as shown by their attempt to hide from God (Genesis 3:8).
 Despite their sin, God called for Adam and questioned Adam and Eve to obtain their confessions (Genesis 3:9–13).
-Their blame-shifting answers to God’s questions revealed that they had also instantly received a sin nature (tendency to sin) when Adam and Eve initially disobeyed (Genesis 3:12–13).
+Their blame-shifting answers to God’s questions revealed that they had also instantly received a sin nature (a tendency to sin) when they initially disobeyed (Genesis 3:12–13).

 God also cursed the rest of His creation, which consists of animals and inanimate objects, by subjecting it to futility (Romans 8:20).

 After Adam and Eve’s sentencing, God supplied them with garments of skins for proper attire (Genesis 3:21).
 To clothe Adam and Eve, God apparently sacrificed animals, whose blood was shed.
-The idea that the shed blood of an animal sacrifice covers sin can be inferred from this incident on the basis of additional Biblical revelation.
-Therefore, God not only provided clothing for the first couple but also covered their sin.
+Additional Biblical revelation shows that an animal sacrifice’s shed blood covers sin.
+Therefore, God not only provided clothing for the first couple, but He also covered their sin.

 Later, God gave the nation of Israel the Law in which He commanded them to use the blood of animal sacrifices to atone for, or cover, people’s sins (Leviticus 17:11).
-The shed blood of these animal sacrifices foreshadowed the precious shed blood of the Christ (Messiah) (Hebrews 9:12).
+The shed blood of these animal sacrifices foreshadowed the precious shed blood of the Christ (Hebrews 9:12; 10:1).

 Then God expelled Adam and Eve from the Garden of Eden (Genesis 3:22–24).
 Subsequently, Adam and Eve had children, and their children had children, and so on (Genesis 4–5).